meghanad1/Face-Mask-detection/README.md

 # Face-Mask-detection using Multi task learning

 ## Overview
+We implement an approach to predict two objectives in the multitask set up -

+i) The primary task to detect faces that have their masks worn correctly or incorrectly

+ii) The secondary task to detect faces that have their mask only covering the nose and mouth; masks only covering mouth and chin and mask under the mouth (i.e three cases of mask incorrectly worn)

+## Code Structure

 ## Dataset
 MaskedFace-Net that consists of 133,783 synthetically generated images belonging to below categories was used